Last Updated on: by

 - Acting as hormones

-- Act as the structural component of the body and provide the hydrophobic barrier that permits partitioning of the aqueous contents of cell and sub cellular structures.
+- Act as the structural component of the body and provide the hydrophobic barrier that permits partitioning of the aqueous contents of the cell and subcellular structures.

 - Lipids are major sources of energy in animals and high lipid-containing seeds.